Duke Realty Corporation [DRE] stock Initiated by Raymond James analyst, price target now $48

 The public may access the conference call through a live audio webcast available on the investor relations section of Duke Realty’s website at www.dukerealty.com.
 Supplemental materials will be posted to the investor relations section of the Company’s website prior to the conference call.
 Shortly after the conclusion of the conference call, investors can access a replay of the webcast on the Company’s website.

-The results of the trading session contributed to over 2538385 shares changing hands.
-Over the past one week, the price volatility of Duke Realty Corporation stands at 1.77% while the volatility over the past one month is 1.59%.
+Over the last 12 months, DRE stock rose by 40.77%.
+The one-year Duke Realty Corporation stock forecast points to a potential downside of -0.04.
+The average equity rating for DRE stock is currently 2.10, trading closer to a bullish pattern in the stock market.

-The market cap for DRE stock reached $18.14 billion, with 374.98 million shares outstanding and 374.26 million shares in the current float.
-Compared to the average trading volume of 1.88M shares, DRE reached a trading volume of 2538385 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $18.51 billion, with 374.98 million shares outstanding and 374.26 million shares in the current float.
+Compared to the average trading volume of 1.90M shares, DRE stock reached a trading volume of 1543039 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for DRE shares is $50.36 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on DRE stock is a recommendation set at 2.10.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.